alexmwu/hot100/README.md

 randomForest.py: creates model for Random Forest Classifier from training dataset to predict on test dataset.
 Also outputs predictioncs to csv file in `data/Bag_of_words_model.csv`.

+rng.py: randomly selects files to be training files and testing files

 runParallel.sh: bash script to call getLyricsParallel.py in parallel with different files within data/charts as parameters.